-You need to request that ETS (Educational Testing Services) send your GRE or TOEFL scores to Georgetown University.
-To request scores, use the code associated with the program to which you are applying.
+GRE and TOEFL: You need to request that ETS (Educational Testing Services) send your GRE or TOEFL scores to Georgetown University.
+To request scores, use the code: 5244.
 It is not necessary to specify any other departmental code.
 We are not able to accept copies or unofficial score reports.
 You may contact ETS at 1-800-473-2255 in regard to GRE scores and at 1-800-468-6335 regarding the TOEFL.
-Testing service websites are http://www.ets.org/gre and http://www.ets.org/toefl respectively.
 From the time you request for your scores to be sent from ETS, it takes about a month for them to be received and then processed in the admissions office.
 Please plan ahead!

-The IELTS is administered by Cambridge ESOL, British Council, and IDP:IELTS Australia.
-Official score reports should be sent to Georgetown directly from the testing agency.
-Please go to the IELTS website at http://www.ielts.org for more information.
+IELTS: The IELTS is administered by Cambridge ESOL, British Council, and IDP:IELTS Australia.
+Official score reports should be sent electronically by the testing center to Georgetown University Graduate School of Arts and Sciences.

-Some programs allow students to take the GMAT in lieu of the GRE.
-Please request that GMAT send your scores and use the code associated with the program to which you are applying.
+GMAT: Some programs allow students to take the GMAT in lieu of the GRE.
+Please request that GMAT send your scores and use the following codes:

-LSAT scores taken in lieu of the GRE for relevant programs must be requested to be released from the law school.
+LSAT: LSAT cores taken in lieu of the GRE for relevant programs must be requested to be released from the law school.